Sanam (TV series): Casting

 Creative head Momina Duraid and director Haseeb Hassan mutually choose the cast, which includes Osman Khalid Butt, Maya Ali and Hareem Farooq to play the leading roles of Harib, Aan and Ayla respectively.
 Osman Khalid Butt and Maya Ali marked their fourth appearance together as a couple having previously acted in Aik Nayee Cinderella, Aunn Zara and Diyar-e-Dil, all of which were commercially and critically successful.
 Hareem Farooq marked her second appearance with Maya Ali after Diyar-e-Dil.

-Sanam was Farooq's third collaboration project with Osman Khalid Butt after Diyar-e-Dil where the two shared leading roles and Film Janaan where she holds producer credits.
+Sanam was Hareem Farooq's third collaboration project with Osman Khalid Butt after Diyar-e-Dil where the two shared leading roles and Film Janaan where she holds producer credits.

 Speaking about her character Farooq said, "My character addresses a very serious mental illness which many people fail to diagnose.
 In fact, it's a global issue in which one who is suffering and the people around them are unable to figure out what is wrong with them."

 Sanam is Mayal Ali's third consecutive collaboration with the director having previously worked in Diyar-e-Dil and Mann Mayal, speaking about her third collaboration, director Haseeb Hassan states It wasn't a deliberate decision; we didn't sign all three of the projects together.
 I'd honestly call it a coincidence.
 When we got done with Diyar-e-Dil, we started casting for Sanam, and Maya suited the kind of character the script demanded.
 During Mann Mayal's casting, we approached several actresses but Maya managed to perfectly fit into Mannu's shoes.
 Besides that, I'll have to agree with the fact that when you work with people who are genuinely hard working, you try to work with them over and over again.

 Emaad Irfani was finalised to portray the role of Shehroze, according to Director's interview with HIP, the creatives first choice was Sheheryar Munawar Sidiqui for this role, since Sidiqui was busy filming his film Project Ghazi, this role was then offered to Irfani who has had three projects airing on Hum TV.
 Actress Sharmeen Ali was also selected to film in Duraid's two projects Dil Banjaara and Sang-e-Mar Mar was selected to portray the role of Sara.
 Veteran actresses Hina Khawaja Bayat and Gul-e-Rana were also a part of secondary cast.
 Bayat's role was finalised after her collaborations with Haissam Hussain in Aik Nayee Cinderella and Aunn Zara, she is selected to portray Shabnam Shaukat, Aan's mother.
 Actress Lubna Aslam portrayed the role of Ayla's parents whereas veteran actor Munawar Saeed Shabnam's in-law.